ahmadtourei/das-anomaly/README.md

 - Python >= 3.10
 - `pip`
 ### Install Required Dependencies Only
-Use a virtual environment or a fresh conda environment is encouraged for better dependency management.
+For clean dependency management, use a virtual environment or a fresh Conda environment.
-To install the package in editable mode with the required dependencies, run the following when you are in the `das-anomaly` directory:
+To install the package in editable mode with the required dependencies, run the following after cloning the repository and navigating to the `das-anomaly` directory:

 ```bash
 pip install -e .